Showing posts with label diamonds. Show all posts

 Scientists are intrigued by the origin of blue diamonds because they hold many of the earth's secrets.
 Once an enchanting mystery, gemologists now think they understand how these extremely rare blue gemstones came about.
 It also gives us clues about the evolution of the earth, itself.
 After the Gemological Institute of America conducted studies using lasers to uncover impurities (minerals) that got trapped inside blue diamonds, the experts started to assemble a picture of how and where blue diamonds were formed.

-Photo: Getty - The National
+Photo: Getty - The Blue

 Based on their discoveries, scientists know that blue diamonds were formed much deeper in the earth (below 410 miles) than other diamonds (formed between 90 miles - 125 miles below the earth's surface).
 It is believed that boron in the ocean floor "was pushed down when plates that make up the Earth's crust collided," making the diamonds appear blue.
 (According to researchers, boron lets the diamonds "absorb some red light, so the diamonds look blue.")